vikas-movva/Obsidian/Comp-Sci Learning/Fast.ai/Lesson 3 - Neural net foundations.md

 According to a paper from [MIT](https://arxiv.org/abs/1901.10002) there are six types of biases in machine learning.

 - Historical bias
-	- comes from the fact that people are biased, processes are biased, and society is biased
+	- Comes from the fact that people are biased, processes are biased, and society is biased
-	- it is a fundamental, structural issue with the first step of the data generation process
+	- It is a fundamental, structural issue with the first step of the data generation process
-	-
 - Representation bias
 - Measurement bias
 - Aggregation bias
 - Evaluation bias
 - Deployment bias